top of page

 7. Kuvuga - To speak, say, tell Ex: Mvuga icyongereza - I speak English

-8. Gushobora - To be able to, can Ex: Ndashobora kubikora - I can do it
+8. Gushobora - To be able to, can Ex: Nshobora kubikora - I can do it

-9. Gufata - To take Ex: Ndateze bisi - I’m taking the bus
+9. Gufata - To take Ex: Mfata bisi - I’m taking the bus

 10. Kumenya - To know Ex: Nzi urugendo - I know the way